enabledhq/enabledhq.github.io/_posts/2016-09-14-successful-software-development.md

 ## Communication style

 It is both common sense and good project management to have periodic review and re-estimation.
-Remember the “coastline paradox” mentioned earlier?
+Remember the “**coastline paradox**” mentioned earlier?
 As you gain a better understanding of what you’re dealing with, subsequent estimates might be more accurate.

 In the worst case, over-communication is better than under-communication.
 Why?
 Because having to undo the hard work already put in, or risk having cost overrun is a much bigger problem.
 That said, the most effective communication: